openpubkey/openpubkey/docs/pktoken.md

 #### CIC (Client-Instance Claims) Signature

 The Client-Instance is the identity's OpenPubkey client.
 The CIC are the claims made about the identity by this client.
 The CIC signature performs two functions.
 First, it provides the needed data to allow verifiers to check that an ID Token has a binding to the user's public key by opening the commitment.
 Second, it functions as a [Proof-of-Possession](https://csrc.nist.gov/glossary/term/proof_of_possession) showing that the identity's knows the signing key associated with the public key `upk`.
-This Proof-of-Possession prevents rogue key attacks in which a attackers associates their identity with another identity's public key and the attempts to claim that they produced signatures produced by the other identity.
+This Proof-of-Possession prevents rogue key attacks in which an attacker associates their identity with another identity's public key and then attempts to claim that they produced signatures by the other identity.

 The CIC always contains the following claims (and may contain other claims):